Pinnovations logo

 pinGame journal

-The best magazine IMHO for pinball collectors, and very good for players, as current games are covered in depth also.
-A must.
+Very sporadic these days but has been published for almost 30 years.
 Lots of flyers and plastic freebies included in many issues in the past.
 Publisher: Jim Schelberg

 Email | Web